COVID-19 vaccine card

 A COVID-19 vaccine card is a record often given to those who have received a COVID-19 vaccine showing information such as the date(s) one has received the shot(s) and the brand of vaccine one has received, sometimes including the lot number.
 The card also contains information identifying the recipient and the location where the shot was given.
 Depending on the country, it could serve as an official document verifying one has received vaccination, which could be required by some institutions, such as a school or workplace, when boarding a cruise ship, or when crossing an international border, as proof that one has been vaccinated.

 Some countries issue digital records while others issue paper records.
 In some European Union member states, citizens might choose to have a digital record, a piece of paper, or both.

 By country

 Australia

 In Australia, vaccine providers are required to report to the Australian Immunisation Register no later than 10 days after a vaccination is given.
 People who have been vaccinated can either access a digital record of vaccination on a smartphone, or request a paper copy of their vaccination record.

 Austria

 In October 2021, Austria has emitted 43.058.575 out of 591.728.344 EU Digital COVID Certificate emitted within the EEA.

 Brazil

 In December 2020, the Brazilian senate approved digital cards.

 Canada

 In Canada, vaccination certificates are issued by the health authorities of each province and territory.
 Vaccine certificate/passport systems were introduced in the provinces of British Columbia, Manitoba, and Quebec starting in September 2021.

-Since October 2021, all vaccination certificates follow a single national design standard, and include a QR Code for validation.
+Since October 2021, all vaccination certificates follow a single national design standard, and include a QR Code for validation in accordance with the international SMART Health Card framework.